 The purpose of pesticide chemicals are to kill any “pests” that linger in our homes such as rodents or insects.
 So if it’s powerful enough to kill small living organisms, what is its effect on humans?
-A study performed by the National Library of Medicine showed that an average of 23 deaths occurred due to pesticide exposure or ingestion of the chemical.5 It’s true that humans are not susceptible to pesticides, and if they’re using them to rid their homes from bugs, they must use these chemicals with caution.
-Steven Reinberg of WebMD mentioned in a 2019 article that “people with high levels of insecticide in their system are far more vulnerable to heart disease”.6 Pesticides have also been proven to cause other illnesses such as autoimmune diseases and cancer.
+A study performed by the National Library of Medicine showed that an average of 23 deaths occurred due to pesticide exposure or ingestion of the chemical5.
+If humans are using pesticides to rid their homes from bugs, they must use these chemicals with caution.
+Steven Reinberg of WebMD mentioned in a 2019 article that “people with high levels of insecticide in their system are far more vulnerable to heart disease”6.
+Pesticides have also been proven to cause other illnesses such as autoimmune diseases and cancer.
 All it takes is one breath of these highly toxic chemicals for the pesticides to swarm into our systems and infect multiple areas including the heart muscle.
 Other common ways that people accidentally ingest pesticides is through the consumption of produce as the chemical is used to keep fruits, vegetables and other food sources preserved and safe from insects.
 At LifeWorks, we encourage patients to eat organic foods to avoid the consumption of pesticides in the body.

 Kick Out the Toxins from Your System